 - 1. Retirement or has left full-time employment from Hagerstown Community College.
 Under special circumstances, administrator emeritus status may be established posthumously. - 2.
-Completion of a minimum of 15 years of teaching and / or administrative service at Hagerstown Community College - 3.
-Minimum of 5 years at the administrative rank of director and / or dean, and / or vice president at Hagerstown Community College
+Completion of a minimum of 15 years of teaching or administrative service at Hagerstown Community College - 3.
+Minimum of 5 years at the administrative rank of director, dean, or vice president at Hagerstown Community College